cheesits456/RecipeBook/README.md

-Install dejpendencies with `npm i` then:
+Install dependencies with `npm i` then:

 - Run with `electron .`
 - Compile with `npm run compile`